 Tho his spirit lived among the fallen,

-his life would never dwell amongst the forgotten.
+his life would never dwell among the forgotten.